silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-account-autosave.md

 ---
-description: This article describes the key benefits and configurations of the account autosave feature that captures login and signup credentials.
+description: "This article describes the key benefits and configurations of the account autosave feature that captures login and signup credentials."
 intercom_id: 9500455
 ---